alanqchen/FEHRobot/docs/source/index.rst

     Looking for the raw code or download? `See the GitHub repository <https://github.com/alanqchen/FEHRobot>`_.

 This is the code documentation website, offering detailed descriptions of the code.
+Here you can find detailed information of the PI controller and each function.
+Also the code used for the performance task is shown.
+For easy navigation, refer to the side/hamburger bar.

 ----